 Welcome to our blog post series covering the typical conversion errors of SQL Server Migration Assistant (SSMA).
 DB Best has a vast experience in database migration, so, we constantly encounter these errors and found the solutions for most of them.
 We will devote one blog post per common error message that may occur during database migration with SSMA.
 Each blog post contains a problem statement and our recommendation on how to fix it correctly.

-- How to convert foreign keys with different types of columns and referenced columns
+- Foreign keys with different types of columns and referenced columns

-- How to convert cursor or cursor variable as a function or procedure call parameter
+- Cursor or cursor variable as a function or procedure call parameter